aleen42/PersonalWiki/Programming/JavaScript/array/array_methods/array_methods.md

 #### 1. `Array.of(element0, element1, ..., elementX)`

-`Array.of(element0, element1, ..., elementX)` is used to put mutiple elements into one array and return
+`Array.of(element0, element1, ..., elementX)` is used to put mutiple elements into one array and return a new array.